log4cplus

 Compilation

-On Unix–like platforms, log4cplus can be compiled using either
+On Unix–like platforms, log4cplus can be compiled using either the

-autotools based build system is considered to be primary for
+Autotools-based build system is considered to be primary for

 Unix–like platforms.